-Given that each School Leadership Program track has a different structure, e.g. full-time and part-time, each track has a specific internship structure and schedule designed to meet the needs of both the intern and the administrative internship.
+Given that each School Leadership Program track has a different structure, e.g. full-time and part-time, each track has a specific internship structure and schedule designed to meet the needs of both the intern and the requirements of the administrative internship.
+School Leadership students are required by Utah State Rule to complete 450 internship hours.
+They may, however, choose to design more internship hours or to participate in the extensive LPP internship schedule.
+Table 7 provides the general policies for obtaining internship hours.
+Following Table 7, specific details are provided for both the LPP and ExSL internship structures.